yepcode/yepcode-run-py/README.md

 ## License

-All rights reserved by YepCode.
-This package is part of the YepCode Platform and is subject to the [YepCode Terms of Service](https://yepcode.io/terms-of-use).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.